hoodiecrow/ConsTcl/README.md

 the part about [macros](https://github.com/hoodiecrow/ConsTcl#macros) below.

-The evaluator also resolves local defines, acting on expressions of the form "(begin (define ...".
+The evaluator also resolves local defines, acting on expressions of the form "(begin (define ..." when the environment is other than the global one.
 See the part about [resolving local defines](https://github.com/hoodiecrow/ConsTcl#resolving-local-defines).

 <table border=1><thead><tr><th colspan=2 align="left">eval (public)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>